 In-phase and quadrature data were filtered with 3 fids non-linear filter to eliminate spheric spikes which were represented as irregular spikes of large amplitude in records.
 Simultaneously, the 90-120 fids low-pass filter was also applied to suppress instrumental and cultural noise.
-Cultural noise presented a serious problem during the whole survey.
-Most likely that the main source of noise was Evenes airport with its radars and radio electronic communication.
-Electromagnetic interference was variable in time and space and heavily affected the quality of data of highest frequency - 34000 Hz.
-Other frequencies were also affected and even long low pass filter was not able to suppress a noise completely and the quality of data is suffered from low signal/noise ratio.
-Noise level was about 10 ppm on 34000 Hz, 3 ppm on 6600 and 7000 Hz and 2 ppm on 880 and 980 Hz.
+Due to problems in electronics of EM system, the internal noise was higher than standard 1-2 pmm and reached 3-5 ppm on 880, 980, 6600, 7000 HZ in-phase and quadrature data and up to 15 ppm on 34000 Hz .
+Low pass filter was not able to supress the noise completely due to irregular nature of noise and the quality of data is occasionally suffered from low signal/noise ratio.